top of page

 • Never mix vinegar-based cleaners with bleach.
 It creates toxic chlorine gas.

-• Label every bottle with name + date.
+• Label every bottle with the name and date.

 • Keep out of direct sunlight.